mdumas2/learning-cpp/MakeAndCmake/DynamicLibrariesExample/README.md

 # My Dynamic Library Example

-This repository demonstrates how to create and use a static library in C++ using CMake.
+This repository demonstrates how to create and use a dynamic library in C++ using CMake.

-## Prerequisites

-- **CMake**: Ensure that CMake is installed on your system.
-You can download it from [CMake's official website](https://cmake.org/download/).
-- **MinGW**: Make sure you have MinGW installed for building your project on Windows.

 ## Directory Structure